rocketlabdelta/info-central/_finishing/making-decals.md

 What you need:

-- computer and drawing software (I use Adobe Illustrator 8.0' %}
+- computer and drawing software (I use Adobe Illustrator 8.0')
 - an [Alps micro-dry printer](http://www.alpsusa.com/printers/printers.html) such as the MD5000
-- decal film (available from[Scale Sports](http://www.detailmaster.com)' %}
+- decal film (available from [Scale Sports](http://www.detailmaster.com)
-- decal set to "melt" the decal (available from hobby shops' %}
+- decal set to "melt" the decal (available from hobby shops')

 {% picture path: '/images/alps_md1000.gif', class: 'picture--small' %}